8 Best Campgrounds in Kelowna, BC

 8. Orchard Valley RV Park

-Set back from city noise and highway traffic, Orchard Valley RV Park is peaceful and quiet.
+Set back from city noise and highway traffic, Orchard Valley RV Park is one of Kelowna's quietest and most peaceful campgrounds.
 In every direction, you see fruit orchards.
-The park is situated less than nine kilometers northeast from downtown.
+The park is situated less than nine kilometers northeast of downtown.
 Campsite reservations are required prior to your arrival.

 In addition to a picnic table at your site, expect free Wi-Fi and a cable TV connection.
 A separate building contains washroom, showers, and laundry facilities that are available for campers to use.